Understanding Your Health Plan

 Vision Coverage

-As part of the preventive care services under your Dartmouth College medical plan, you are eligible for one free eye exam when using a VSP in-network provider.
-VSP is Cigna's vision partner.
+As part of the preventive care services under your Dartmouth College medical plan, you and your covered family members are eligible for one free eye exam when using an in-network EyeMed provider.
+EyeMed is Cigna's vision partner.

-For more information about how your visition benefit works, please click here.
+For more information about how your vision benefits work, please click here.

 Behavioral & Mental Health

-Traditional Behavioral Health counseling is available through your Cigna health plan at the cost of a PCP copay on the OAP and CCF plans while costs are subject to plan deductibles and coinsurance on the HDHP plans.
+Traditional Behavioral Health counseling is available through your Cigna health plan at the cost of a PCP copay on the Open Acess Plus (OAP) and Cigna Choice Fund (CCF) medical plans.
+Costs are subject to annual plan deductibles and coinsurance when enrolled in the High Deductible Health (HDHP) plans.

 For additional emotional support tools and resources, like the Faculty/Employee Assistance Program, virtual behavioral care options, free apps, videos and other helpful resources, please visit Wellness at Dartmouth.